Judith Pressmar, Sarah Jaffe, and Dave Wanderaas

 Copyright to this collection is held by the interview participants and by the Maureen and Mike Mansfield Library, University of Montana-Missoula.
 Permission may be required for use.
 For further information please contact Archives and Special Collections: (406) 243-2053 / email@example.com

 Oral History Number

-Morse, Joe and Morse, Diane, "Joe Morse and Diane Morse Interview" (1979).
+Morse, Joe and Morse, Diane, "Joe Morse and Diane Morse Interview, September 10, 1997" (1997).
 Lewis and Clark National Forest Passport in Time Oral History Project.
 4.